A twist on the classic Amatriciana, this Rigatoni Amatriciana recipe is quick, simple, and will feed a crowd!

 Make the Sauce

 To make the sauce, start by slicing the guanciale into 1cm (½") thick strips.
-Heat a large skillet on medium heat and add the guanciale.
+Heat a large deep skillet on medium heat and add the guanciale.

 Note: there is no need to add oil as the guanciale itself is very fatty and will release fat/oil whilst cooking.